dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/snapshots.md

 ## Detecting row changes
 Snapshot "strategies" define how dbt knows if a row has changed.
-There are two strategies built-in to dbt, but other strategies can be created as macros in dbt projects.
-While each strategy requires its own configuration, the `unique_key` config is required for _all_ snapshot strategies.
+There are two strategies built-in to dbt — `timestamp` and `check`.

 ### Timestamp strategy (recommended)
 The `timestamp` strategy uses an `updated_at` field to determine if a row has changed.
 If the configured `updated_at` column for a row is more recent than the last time the snapshot ran, then dbt will invalidate the old record and record the new one.
 If the timestamps are unchanged, then dbt will not take any action.